Limited functionality available

 There is an opportunity now to consider how the Government can release earlier value from improved efficiency, enhanced citizen experiences as well as reducing costs through using cognitive technologies and incorporating them within transformation projects.

-Simon Cooper leads digital government–focused customer strategy and experience for Deloitte Digital across three levels of government across Australia.
+Simon Cooper leads digital government–focused customer strategy and experience for Deloitte Digital covering three levels of government across Australia.
 He is passionate about making it easier for citizens and businesses to interact with public services.
-Cooper has over 15 years’ experience and has worked with over 50 government agencies as a consultant and as a senior public servant.
-He coauthored the book ‘Are we there yet?
+Cooper has over 16 years’ experience and has worked with over 50 government agencies as a consultant and as a senior public servant.
+He co-authored the book ‘Are we there yet?
 The Digital Transformation and Government in Australia’ (2019) and regularly writes on digital transformation in government.